ArmanKolozyan/MineSweeper/README.md

 # MineSweeper
-First game project in C for school, second year of Computer Sciene.
+First game project in C for university, second year of Computer Sciene.